graphql/graphql-spec/spec/Section 3 -- Type System.md

 other kinds of types can only be used in one or the other.
 Input Object types can only be used as input types.
 Object, Interface, and Union types can only be used as output types.
 Lists and Non-Null types may be used as input types or output types depending on how the wrapped type may be used.
-Tagged types may be used as input types or output types depending on how the types of their member fields may be used.
+There are two variants of tagged types - one for use as an input, and one for use as an output.

 IsInputType(type) :
   * If {type} is a List type or Non-Null type: